Geotechnical engineer

 Working hours

-In the early stages of a career in geotechnical engineering, extra hours are a common occurrence because of the significant amount of time spent on site.
+It's common to work extra hours in the early stages of a career in geotechnical engineering because of the significant amount of time spent on site.
 However, as your career progresses a more regular, 9am to 5pm work schedule is common.

 Part-time opportunities are fairly rare.